python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/010-Transmit-and-Receive-Pure-Sine.md

 # Transmitting and receiving a pure sine wave

+ℹ️ This material coincides with material from SDR slideshow B (slides 56-63).

 Since the Hack RF is half-duplex, you'll need two flowgraphs to do this activity: one for transmit, and one for receive.

 The Instructor will assign work groups.
 Coordinate within your assigned group so that one student transmits, and the other receives.
 Then rotate roles.